SalvoLunar/maynooth-fc-hugo/site/content/about/_index.md

       slowly but surely grew to 35 teams after 50 years!

-      A big highlight from the last 50 years was when our Sunday Senior Team made a remarkable comeback to win the FAI Intermediate Cup 4-1 in extra time versus Firhouse Clover in 2018!
+      One of our biggest highlights from over the years was when our LSL Senior Sunday Squad - Maynooth University Town - made a remarkable comeback to win the FAI Intermediate Cup 4-1 in extra time versus Firhouse Clover in 2018!
   - heading: Our Values
     imageUrl: /img/download.jpeg
     text: >-